atrisovic/weather-panel.github.io/tutorial-content/content/getting-started.md

    a weather station or gauge.
 For socioeconomic data, it may be a field, factory, or household.
 2. Region data describes an aggregate over an irregular space.
 Typical natural science regions include basins and water/land bodies.
-But economic region data is much more common, where quantities are totaled across an entire political unit before they are reported.
-The region over which a data point is provided is the geographic unit.
+   Economic region data is much more common though, where quantities are totaled across an entire political unit before they are reported.
+The region over which a data observation is provided is called its geographic unit.
-3. Gridded data provides information on a regular grid, almost always either across latitude and longitude, or distance north and east.
+3. Gridded data provides information on a regular grid, almost always either across latitude and longitude, but sometimes as distance north and east from a fixed point.
 Gridded data can come from remote sensing products or other models or analyses.
-In the latter case, it often is not clear exactly what is being measured (e.g., the point data at the centroid, or the average over a rectangular region).
+In the latter case, it often is not clear exactly what is being measured (e.g., the point data at the grid center, or some kind of average over a rectangular region).
 Keeping information at a high resolution is important to avoid misusing such data.

-It is always appropriate to analyze data in the spatial structure it is offered, even if translating it to another structure would be easier.
+It is usually preferable to analyze data in the spatial structure it is offered, even if translating it to another structure would be easier.
 We will discuss this more later.